 The coyote crashed into the undergrowth and slid down the depression until it hit a fallen branch.

 “Get up Xan.”
 Cho huffed and shifted the impromptu weapon in his hands to get a better grip on it.

 Hope bloomed in Xan as he scrambled out of the hollow and ducked behind Cho while his heart thundered in his chest.
 “What the heck is that?”
 His voice squeaked in near panic.

 “That,” Cho said, “is a corrupted coyote.”

-Xan took a slow, deep breath to calm down.
+Xan took a slow, deep breath to calm his nerves.
 He was amazed with how controlled Cho seemed.